mrsmkl/old-wasm-wiki/Handling-Floating-Point-Computation.md

 Cons:
 * Integer operations are slower than hardware implementation.
-* Have to check that WASM files that are posted do not use floating point.
+* Have to check that posted WASM files do not use floating point.